0-kush-0/GSoC--2024-DeepLense/README.md

 The given repository contains solutions to the following:
 ### **The model weights for each test are stored in Google Drive, the link to which is provided in each CommonTest1/model_weights/link.txt and SpecificTest4/model_weights/link.txt**
-## **!Important Note!
-This repository was updated, specifically the weights and notebook for Specific Test 4.
-The updated material was NOT mailed again so as to not cause confusion.
-Please find the updated materials here.**

 ## 1) Common Test I. Multi-Class Classification
 **Data**